t81dev/ANGELA-solo/protocol_spec_v7-G.md

 If a discrepancy is found:

-* ANGELA adjusts the mode
+* AURORA adjusts the mode
 * reframes the response
 * or clarifies limitations

-This is the **self-correcting property** behind ANGELA’s “sovereignty.”
+This is the **self-correcting property** behind AURORA’s “sovereignty.”

 ---